 Direct care staff members without advanced professional degrees are often referred to as paraprofessionals, psychiatric technicians, aides, or mental health workers, depending on the service setting.
 It is estimated that this segment of the workforce comprises nearly 40% of active patient care staff in behavioral health organizations and over 60% of patient care staff in state and county psychiatric hospitals (Manderscheid et al., 2001).
 The orientation and training programs for these providers are often minimal, despite the size of this group and their direct care role in mental health and addictions services.
 The training that does occur appears limited to topics required by accreditation bodies, such as fire safety and the management of violent behavior.
-Training efforts for this segment of the workforce are eroding quickly as current budget pressures cause reductions in training.
+Training efforts for this segment of the workforce are eroding quickly as current budget pressures cause reductions in training personnel and resources, as well as tighter limits on the time available for new recruits to participate in training.
 The frequency of staff turnover at the front lines of our behavioral health systems makes the training of these providers a particularly pressing concern.